QtLab/DRDSP/readme.md

 };
 ```

-In order to use a custom wrap function with the provided RK4 integrator, you need to make a custom version of solver:
+In order to use a custom wrap function with the provided RK4 integrator, you need to make a custom version of the solver:

 ```cpp
 typedef RKDynamicalSystem<ExampleModel,ExampleWrap> ExampleSolver;